 How long does it take to be placed in EA shelter?

-- DHCD has an agreement with the Department of Children and Families (DCF) to do health and safety assessments of housing arrangements that families claim are not safe or no longer available.
+Part 2 ▪ EA Placements and Terminations 30 arrangements that families report are not safe or no longer available.
 The assessments should not delay placements in EA shelter.
-If the assessment cannot be done immediately or if you can no longer stay in the housing that is to be assessed or it is not safe and you are otherwise eligible for EA, you should be placed presumptively until the assessment can be completed.
-See What if you do not have proof of your eligibility when apply for EA?
-Contact an advocate if you feel discouraged from seeking shelter because of a DCF assessment or if you have nowhere to stay and DHCD is delaying your placement pending a health and safety assessment.
+If the assessment cannot be done immediately or if you can no longer stay in the housing that is to be assessed or it is not safe and you are otherwise eligible for EA, you should be placed presumptively until the assessment can be completed (see What if you do not have proof of your eligibility when apply for EA?)
+Contact an advocate if you feel discouraged from applying for shelter because of an assessment or if you have nowhere to stay and EOHLC is delaying your placement pending a health and safety assessment.